 On the tip, we got back in the van and went a little ways to a pullout.
 Brad set up the scopes and sure enough, he spotted wolf 569, a gray wolf that is the alpha female of the Druid Peak Pack.
 Soon we had three scopes up as we watched the wolf run along the river in front of us.

 To view wolves in the wild in Yellowstone is an amazing experience, and a unique and special event.
-Currently there are approximately 124 wolves, not including pups recently born, inhabiting Yellowstone National Park.
+The wolf population inhabiting Yellowstone National Park hovers around 100.
 After extermination in the 1920s and 1930s, the gray wolf was reintroduced to Yellowstone in the mid 1990s.
 Today the population in the park and flourishing and it's believed that Yellowstone is now the #1 place in North America to view wolves in the wild from the roadside.

 “Notice her bulging tummy,” said Brad.
 “She’s taking food back to her pups.”
 Right now the wolves are still at their den sites, where their new pups of the year have been holed up.
 During this stage of their lives, the alpha wolves, and other sub-adults have to often travel a great distance to hunt and get food.
 Then, they return to the den site where the adult wolves regurgitate the food to feed their young.